Perceptions of Stress and Control in the First Semester of Law School

 Law Review Article

-psychological barriers, bar passage, exam preparation barriers
+health and psychological barriers, bar passage, exam preparation barriers

 Legal education has been the focus of much criticism.
 It has been charged with warping personalities, undermining ethical and social values, and fostering cynicism in students.
 It has been seen as the source of psychological patterns inimical to later ethical practice.
 Perhaps its most noted criticism is its apparent propensity for inducing psychological distress in law students.
 One commentator notes: "In a world in which legal work is becoming increasingly diversified and specialized, lawyers have one common bond: law school.
 Despite curricular experimentation, the law school experience is stubbornly uniform for students at law schools across the country.
 Regardless of their year of study or the diversity of their class schedules or teachers' styles, law students will still face a process that has a similar effect upon them.
 Law school is stressful."